JustinTan7/2420_assign2/README.md

 ## Setting up droplets, load balancer, and firewalls
 <p>
     For the purpose of this assignment you will need to create two droplets and connect a load balancer to both of them, as well as a firewall.
-The setting up of the droplets, load balancer, and firewall won't be covered here bceause it is extensively covered in these videos:
+The setting up of the droplets, load balancer, and firewall won't be covered here because it is extensively covered in these videos:

 [Digital Ocean Droplet Setup](https://vimeo.com/758870226/f75da348fc?embedded=true&source=vimeo_logo&owner=17609105)